 Another British Museum piece is the Ain Sakhri Lovers.
 A natural calcite cobble has been picked at with a stone point to represent two figures embracing, face to face, in a sitting position.
 It is the oldest known representation of a couple making love, although the genders are not identified.

-These tantalising objects enthral us but offer up few of their secrets.
-The art historian can at best tell us about tools and materials, but they cannot dissect the lives and dreams of these ancient artists.
+These tantalizing objects of prehistoric sculpture enthrall us but offer up a few of their secrets.
+An art historian can at best tell us about tools and materials, but they cannot dissect the lives and dreams of these prehistoric artists.

 However, I think we can say that the prehistoric artist, just like the modern artist, is trying to send us a message about their own (and their community’s) inner life.
 There is a spiritual dimension here – an expression of place in the Universe (whatever we mean by that) and hopes for the future – survival, longevity, and fertility in its broadest sense.
 Noted art critic G.A.
 Stevens said,